Revised: August 2019

 D. The Board shall consider the recommendations for sanction as submitted by the panel.
 Consideration shall be at regularly-scheduled meetings or at a meeting called specifically for this purpose as appropriate to the exigencies of the situation as determined by the Chairman.
 The parties may make brief statements to the Board concerning the recommendation but consideration shall be based on the substance of the panel’s recommendations and not on a de novo review of the facts.
 The Board may reject, modify, or adopt the recommendations by a majority vote and the Chairman shall take such subsequent actions as may be required to implement the Board’s action.
 The membership of FAPL shall be advised of the substance of complaint and of the disposition by the Board.

-E. The complaint and all correspondence, discussions, meetings and any other information arising from it shall be private in every regard except as to those directly involved in the dispute resolution process described herein.
+E. The complaint and all correspondence, discussions, meetings and any other information arising from it shall remain confidential in every regard except as to those directly involved in the dispute resolution process described herein.
 However, the Board may provide the membership a summary of all complaints in a given year; provided that summary of a complaint and its disposition shall be in a manner that does not identify the parties by name or set forth the circumstances of the complaint to the extent that the identities of the parties can be reasonably ascertained.

 F. As a prerequisite to participation in the dispute resolution process, each party shall execute a statement in a form that is approved by the Board whereby they explicitly waive any and all liability that may arise on the part of one or more members as a result of good faith participation in the resolution of the complaint that is the subject of the proceeding that is conducted in substantial compliance with the Article.